-Be willing to help your agent write as “air-tight” an offer as you are comfortable with, including short contingency periods and minimal requests of the seller.
+Be willing to help your agent write as “air-tight” an offer as you are comfortable with, including short contingency periods and minimal requests from the seller.
 Consider writing a personal letter, and perhaps provide a family photo to accompany an offer.
-If you write a letter, be watchful not to go overboard in emotional appeal or personal elements that sometimes can backfire.
+If you write a letter, be watchful not to go overboard on emotional appeal or personal elements that sometimes can backfire.

 If you’re seriously looking for more information on financing your first home, this article has a lot of valuable information.

 DO: Be prepared to move fast or adjust your offer